mit-orcd/orcd-docs-edit/contributing.md

    * Details
    * Summary

 the artifact zip file will be named _orcd-docs-edit_PRnnn_preview-artifact_ .
-It can be downloded by clicking on the icon or name.
+It can be downloaded by clicking on the icon or name.

 ## Notes on setting up to build locally on OSX